ShenduoZhang/shenduo.icu/courses.md

 - Grade: A/4.0
 - Note Language: English

-This class is too elementary since it wasn't measure theory based.
+This class was too elementary since it wasn't measure theory based.
 However, it was a great class with a ton of examples.
 I am taking another class on continuous time random processes.
 [OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwgfdJwCJ3FxPtSRvTfQ)

 ## Data analysis and R